 We present restricted cash as a component of total cash and cash equivalents on our consolidated statements of cash flows and within Other assets on our consolidated balance sheets.
-At both June 30, 2024 and 2023, we held \$0.5 million of restricted cash related to the Ethan Allen insurance captive.
+At June 30, 2025 we held \$0.8 million of restricted cash related to the Ethan Allen insurance captive compared to \$0.5 million in the prior year.